 Walden’s accredited online MSW program blends the flexibility of online learning with hands-on experiences to empower you to make a difference as a licensed social worker.
 An MSW degree from a CSWE-accredited program is required to obtain licensure in most states.

 Walden University’s Master of Social Work (MSW) program is accredited by the Council on Social Work Education (CSWE), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA).
-CSWE's Commission on Accreditation is responsible for developing accreditation standards that define competent preparation for professional social workers and ensuring that social work programs meet these standards.1
+CSWE's Commission on Accreditation is responsible for developing accreditation standards that define competent preparation for professional social workers and ensuring that social work programs meet these standards.

 The Master of Social Work (MSW) program prepares scholar-practitioners who demonstrate culturally responsive ethical, evidence-based practice with individuals, families, groups, organizations, and communities.
 The curriculum emphasizes cultural humility within a strengths-based, generalist intervention model and provides advanced clinical skills needed for specialized practice.
 The program prepares students to be change agents within and beyond their local communities and to advocate for social justice on behalf of diverse populations, with particular attention to people who are vulnerable and/or oppressed.

-Graduates of Walden’s online Master of Social Work (MSW) degree program will be prepared to:
+Graduates of Walden’s online master’s in social work program will be prepared to:

 Learn more about the career outlook for graduates with a Master of Social Work.

 Find detailed information for this program including possible occupations, completion rate, program costs, and median student loan debt.
 This information will vary depending on whether you (1) hold a BSW or (2) do not hold a BSW.

 An estimated 109,700 social work jobs will be available through 2026.1

 Demand for social work professionals is expected to increase 16% by 2026—faster than the national average for all occupations.1